luyang-huang96/EntityDrivenSumm/README.md

 We are not allowed to share data/outputs on New York Times Dataset.
 If you need data/outputs on New York Times Dataset, please email me with your license and we're glad to share our processed data/outputs on NYT dataset for research purpose.

-my permenant email address: luyang.huang96@gmail.com
+My permenant email address: luyang.huang96@gmail.com

 ## How to train our model